FlaIespa/INBOT-AI-Internal-Inquiry-Assistant/README.md

 For detailed information on contribution guidelines, data handling, and other documentation, please explore our `docs` directory.

-## License
-This project is made available under the [INSERT LICENSE HERE] license.
-See the LICENSE file for more details.

 ## Support and Contact
 If you require assistance or wish to provide feedback, please file an issue on this repository or reach out to the project maintainers.